kartikluke/invoicefalcon.com/_posts/2020-03-10-bulk-print-invoices.md

 <br/>
 1. Click on 'Invoices' in the left menu bar of our application.
+2. Click ‘+ New Invoice’
+3. Select ‘Invoice for Shopify Order’
-2. Click on the 'Date Range' button and select the date range for which you'd like to filter your orders.
+4. Click on the 'Date Range' button and select the date range for which you'd like to filter your orders.
-3. You can also click on 'Financial Status' and select the order statuses to filter your orders further.
+5. You can also click on 'Financial Status' and select the order statuses to filter your orders further.
-4. Next click on the 'Bulk Print' button after the filters have been applied.
+6. Next click on the 'Bulk Print' button after the filters have been applied.
-5. Our system will receive and process a request to bulk print invoices for orders matching these filters.
+7. Our system will receive and process a request to bulk print invoices for orders matching these filters.
-6. After the request is processed, click on 'Bulk Print Batches' in the left menu bar to download the PDF containing the invoices.
+8. After the request is processed, click on 'Bulk Print Batches' in the left menu bar to download the PDF containing the invoices.

 <br/>
 <hr/>